 Note: if you have not already been tested for HIV and hepatitis B, you will usually be offered testing before amniocentesis.
 You may also be offered testing for hepatitis C. This is so that if you do have one of these infections, the risk of you passing it on to the baby during amniocentesis can be kept to a minimum.

 What tests are carried out on the amniotic fluid?

 There are two main tests that can be done to look at the baby's chromosomes.
 The first is called a rapid test.
-It can look for the chromosome disorders Down's syndrome, Edward's syndrome and Patau's syndrome.
+It can look for the chromosomal disorders Down's syndrome, Edward's syndrome and Patau's syndrome.
 Sometimes sex chromosome disorders such as Turner syndrome can also be detected on a rapid test.
 This test usually gives results within three days after amniocentesis.
-The results are usually very accurate in confirming whether or not the developing baby has these chromosome problems.
+The results are usually very accurate in confirming whether or not the developing baby has these chromosomal problems.
 So sometimes only a rapid test is carried out.

-Also, it should be understood that amniocentesis results do not provide information about the physical development of the baby.
+Also, it should be understood that amniocentesis results do not provide information about the physical development of your baby.
 The fetal anomaly ultrasound scan that is done at around 18-20 weeks of pregnancy can help to look for physical problems.
 However, it is also not possible for this scan to show up all abnormalities.

 You should ask your doctor or midwife to explain how long it will take for the results of your amniocentesis.
 You should also ask them how you will receive the results.
 For example, you may be given another appointment or sometimes results are given by telephone.

 Are there any complications of amniocentesis?

 Most women who have amniocentesis during pregnancy have no complications.
 However, amniocentesis does carry the risk of some complications.
 You need to balance the small chance of these complications against having the extra information about the baby and their genetic make-up.
 Complications can include the following.